DalgoT4D/shofco-mobi-water/README.md

 Endpoint for API-1: `/user-meter`
 Endpoint for API-2: `/meter-consumption?flow_device_id=XXX&startdate=XXX&tzoffset=XXX`

 We invoke API-2 one day at a time from `startdate` to to the beginning of `today`.
-The timezone is computed using the `tzoffset` parameter which is an integer representing the UTC offset in minutes.
+The timezone is computed using the `tzoffset` parameter which is the timezone's IANA code.